Sexual reproduction: Flowering plants

 Flowering plants are the dominant plant form on land and they reproduce either sexually or asexually.
-Often their most distinguishing feature is their reproductive organs, commonly called flowers.
+Often their most distinctive feature is their reproductive organs, commonly called flowers.
 The anther produces pollen grains which contain the male gametophytes that produce sperm nuclei.
 For pollination to occur, pollen grains must attach to the stigma of the female reproductive structure (carpel), where the female gametophytes are located within ovules enclose within the ovary.
 After the pollen tube grows through the carpel's style, the sex cell nuclei from the pollen grain migrate into the ovule to fertilize the egg cell and endosperm nuclei within the female gametophyte in a process termed double fertilization.
 The resulting zygote develops into an embryo, while the triploid endosperm (one sperm cell plus two female cells) and female tissues of the ovule give rise to the surrounding tissues in the developing seed.
 The ovary, which produced the female gametophyte(s), then grows into a fruit, which surrounds the seed(s).
 Plants may either self-pollinate or cross-pollinate.

 In 2013, flowers dating from the Cretaceous (100 million years before present) were found encased in amber, the oldest evidence of sexual reproduction in a flowering plant.
 Microscopic images showed tubes growing out of pollen and penetrating the flower's stigma.
 The pollen was sticky, suggesting it was carried by insects.

-Nonflowering plants like ferns, moss and liverworts use other means of sexual reproduction.

 Ferns

 Ferns produce large diploid sporophytes with rhizomes, roots and leaves.
 Fertile leaves produce sporangia that contain haploid spores.
 The spores are released and germinate to produce small, thin gametophytes that are typically heart shaped and green in color.
 The gametophyte prothalli, produce motile sperm in the antheridia and egg cells in archegonia on the same or different plants.
 After rains or when dew deposits a film of water, the motile sperm are splashed away from the antheridia, which are normally produced on the top side of the thallus, and swim in the film of water to the archegonia where they fertilize the egg.
 To promote out crossing or cross fertilization the sperm are released before the eggs are receptive of the sperm, making it more likely that the sperm will fertilize the eggs of different thallus.
 After fertilization, a zygote is formed which grows into a new sporophytic plant.
 The condition of having separate sporophyte and gametophyte plants is called alternation of generations.
-Other plants with similar life cycles include Psilotum, Lycopodium and Equisetum.